ne0phyte/mpfx-tool/README.md

 Put the controller into flash mode first:

-1. Hold **SHIFT** on the controller
+1. Hold **both headphone cue buttons** on the controller
-2. Connect USB while holding SHIFT
+2. Connect USB while holding
-3. Release SHIFT after ~2 seconds
+3. Release after ~2 seconds

 Then flash: